MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_device_dsm_lost_query_output.md

 ## -description

+This structure is reserved for system use only.

 ## -struct-fields

 ### -field Version

+Not applicable.

 ### -field Size

+Not applicable.

 ### -field Alignment

+Not applicable.

 ### -field NumberOfBits

+Not applicable.

 ### -field BitMap

+Not applicable.

 ## -remarks